texastribune/styleguides/texastribunestyle.md

 Ads
 ----

 Ads appear throughout the site at the top of the page, in the right rail, inside stories, and at the bottom of stories in the top of the footer.
+Ads are configured in Doubleclick for Publishers.

 #### Roofline